hathibelagal-dev/instantpolyglot/docs/eng/Hungarian.md

 Hungarian has many colorful expressions and idioms.
 Here are a few examples:

 - Nem esik messze az alma a fájától.
-(The apple doesn't fall far from the tree.)
+(The apple doesn’t fall far from the tree.)
 - Több szem többet lát.
-(Many eyes see more. - equivalent to "Two heads are better than one.")
+(Many eyes see more. - equivalent to “Two heads are better than one.”)
 - Könnyű, mint a tollpihe.
 (As light as a feather.)
 - Úgy alszik, mint a mormota.
-(He sleeps like a groundhog. - equivalent to "He sleeps like a log.")
+(He sleeps like a groundhog. - equivalent to “He sleeps like a log.”)
 - Nem látja a fától az erdőt.
-(He can't see the forest for the trees.)
+(He can’t see the forest for the trees.)

 ## Unique features